mdoege/pycalc/README.md

 ## PyCalc, a collection of simple calculators in PyGame

-Scientific calculators (uses binary):
+Scientific calculators (using binary internally):

     pycalc_light, pycalc_dark, pycalc_lcars

-Four-function calculator (uses decimal):
+Four-function calculator (using decimal internally, based on Python's *decimal* module):

     pycalc_desk

-The decimal calculator is useful to avoid the decimal->binary->decimal rounding errors of the binary calculators, e.g. for financial calculations.
-It also has memory (M+ to add, MR to recall value, AC to clear).
+The decimal calculator is useful to avoid the rounding errors of the binary calculators due to their decimal➜binary➜decimal conversions, which is better for e.g. financial calculations.
+It also has memory (M+ to add, MR to recall value, AC to clear) and the comma is used as a decimal separator in results.

 The scientific calculators work the same as the Python math module in interactive mode: